YahiaouiLydia/Efficient-and-Reliable-Predictive-Maintenance-in-Trains-based-on-BiLSTM-Model/README.md

 This project is part of a doctoral research effort on predictive maintenance in trains.
 Contributions or suggestions are welcome via GitHub issues: [Issues](https://github.com/YahiaouiLydia/Efficient-and-Reliable-Predictive-Maintenance-in-Trains-based-on-BiLSTM-Model/issues).

-## License

-This project is for academic purposes and not distributed under a specific license.